mrpositron/MNIST-GPT/README.md

-# Can GPTs classify MNIST digits?
+# Can ChatGPT and GPT-4 classify MNIST digits?

 > Not really.
 But it's fun to try.